Trust policy

 Review basis

 UK Shortlists uses review-basis labels to show what supports a recommendation.
-The label matters because structured research, source-backed specification checks, hands-on use, and long-term testing are not the same thing.
+The label matters because source-backed evidence review, specification checks, expert input, hands-on use, and long-term testing are not the same thing.

 Organised desk with buying-decision notes and shortlist workflow materials representing UK Shortlists guidance.